ShraddhaMehta7/Yelp/README.md

-# Yelp Code to fetch Business details and reviews
+# Yelp library to fetch Business details and reviews

 ## Overview